PIMA COUNTY JUNIOR LIVESTOCK SALES, INC.

 - The FFA advisors shall appoint a FFA Livestock Project Advisor to be a member of the Board of Directors.

 - Individuals elected to be Project Coordinators of the Beef, Swine and Sheep/Market Goat project areas shall be members of the Board of Directors and shall be a member during the tenure of their respective positions.
-Individuals elected to be Project Coordinators of the Poultry, Pigeon, Rabbit, Cavy and Pygmy Goat project areas shall be limited to three members of the Board of Directors.
-The three rotating members shall be determined by the small stock leaders prior to the annual meeting.
+The small stock projects of Poultry, Pigeon, Rabbit, Cavy and Pygmy Goat shall be limited to three members of the Board of Directors who shall be nominated, with these nominees coming from the small stock projects, and elected by the Board of Directors at the annual meeting.
 Voting members may appoint a single designee to vote in their place for any meeting which they cannot attend during their term.
 This designee will remain the same for the PIMA COUNTY JUNIOR LIVESTOCK SALE, INC. fiscal year.

 - The chairpersons of the Pima County Livestock Sale and Small Stock Sale shall be selected by nomination by the nominating committee and election by the Board of Directors of the PIMA COUNTY JUNIOR LIVESTOCK SALES COMMITTEE, INC.